PhaedrusTheGreek/nhl-stats-elasticsearch/geo-arena/README.md

 If you want to encode your own image, you're on your own - but for the most part, here's how you do it:

-[GDAL Translate](http://www.gdal.org/gdal_translate.html) tool was used to [encode latitude/longitude into a tiff file](http://gis.stackexchange.com/questions/118180/convert-png-to-geotiff-using-gdal) from a png of a hockey arena:
+[GDAL Translate](http://www.gdal.org/gdal_translate.html) tool was used to encode latitude/longitude into a tiff file from a png of a hockey arena:

 ```
 gdal_translate -of GTiff -a_srs EPSG:4326 -a_ullr -105 45 105 -45 nhl_rink.gif nhl_rink_gtiff.tiff
 gdalwarp -t_srs EPSG:4326 nhl_rink_gtiff.tiff nhl_rink.tiff
 ```

-A hockey rink is 200 Feet by 85 Feet, so I calculated the top left corner at -100,-42.5, and added a bit of slack.
+A hockey rink is 200 Feet by 85 Feet, so I calculated the top left corner at -100, 42.5, and added a bit of slack.

 Note that the file extension must be `.tiff` or else geoserver won't browse it.